salt-labs/docs/content/frameworks/devops/_index.md

 - quote,

-  > Tools come and ago, but how you approach the work makes the difference.
+  > Tools come and go, but how you approach the work makes the difference.
 If your approach is "I want to learn DevOps, what tool do I need" you are doomed to disappointment, because you are asking the wrong question from the start.

 ### Resources